kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

     namespace: istio-system
 ```

-The `istio-ingressgateway` service is included in the block list.
-If your APIRule has a blocked service defined, the following `APIRuleStatus` error appears:
+The `istio-ingressgateway` Service is included in the block list.
+If your APIRule has a blocked Service defined, the following `APIRuleStatus` error appears:

 ```
 {"code":"ERROR","desc":"Validation error: Attribute \".spec.service.name\": Service istio-ingressgateway in namespace istio-system is blocklisted"}